 The soft-start capacitor value can be calculated using Equation 31.
-For the example circuit, the soft-start time is not too critical since the output capacitor value is 44 $\mu$ F which does not require much current to charge to 1.8 V. The example circuit has the soft-start time set to an arbitrary value of 4 ms which requires a 10 nF capacitor.
-In the device, ISS is 2 $\mu$ A and VREF is 0.8 V. For this application, maintain the soft-start time in the range between 1 ms and 10 ms.
+For the example circuit, the soft-start time is not too critical since the output capacitor value is 44 $\mu$ F which does not require much current to charge to 1.8 V. The example circuit has the soft-start time set to an arbitrary value of 4 ms, which requires a 9.2-nF capacitor.
+The nearest standard value of 10 nF is used resulting in a calculated soft-start time of 4.3 msec.
+In the device, ISS is 2.07 $\mu$ A. For this application, maintain the soft-start time in the range between 1 ms and 10 ms.